mascaldotfr/CoRT/warstatus/stats/README.md

 ## Response format

-Note that the frontend code exploiting the JSON report `/js/wstats.js` expects the database has been populated since at least 24 hours and all events at least occurred once in order to have some visible results.

-Invasions and gems events may not be present during the first runs in the following format.

 A gem steal means that a realm (ex: Syrtis) has stolen a gem from another realm (ex: Ignis).
 If Ignis recovered its own gem from Syrtis, it's not counted.